HicServices/RDMP/Rdmp.Core/CommandLine/Runners/ExecuteCommandRunner.md

 ## Running Without Arguments

-If you only know the name of a command (but not it's arguments) you can run `Describe`
+If you only know the name of a command (but not its arguments) you can run `Describe`

 ```
 > rdmp.exe cmd Describe Set